tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 [WRONG] Air entering pleural space from a hole in the trachea

 # ~Question 2
-All of the following can cause a pneumothorax EXCEPT:
+All of the following can cause a pneumothorax except:

 [WRONG] A person stabbed in the back just below the apex of the scapula by a 7 inch knife [WRONG] A person on a ventilator